Bowen999/MS-MS-Viewer/README.md

 MS-MS Viewer is a program written by python that is used to extract and analyze the mass spectrum data in the XML file, and generate a figure including spectrum data and ion peak of the provided peptide sequence, to aid the user in determining whether or not the peptide is a good match to the spectrum.
 ## How to use
 2 versions program are provided.
-### Command line based version.
+### Command line version.
-[Command line based version](https://github.com/Bowen999/MS-MS-Viewer/blob/main/Viewer.py) need user input XML name file, scan number, peptide sequence in order.
+[Command line version](https://github.com/Bowen999/MS-MS-Viewer/blob/main/Viewer.py) need user input XML name file, scan number, peptide sequence in order.
 e.g. 17mix_test2.mzxml.gz + 1301 + TYDSYLGDDYVR

 ### GUI version